MatCopITA/Excel_fluidynamics_analyzer/README.md

 under the column titles you can put every row of data you want the program creates a "Outputs" folder where the excel input file is stored

-*You can find the template file in the "Template file" folder
+*You can find the .exe file in the folder "Excel_fluidynamics_analyzer/bin/Debug /net10.0" and the template file in the "Excel_fluidynamics_analyzer/Template file" folder